Sandy Mason

 Sandra Mason Theoret (December 18, 1939 – April 1, 2015) was an American country music singer-songwriter and musician.
 Apart from her numerous songwriting credits, she was also a pianist and guitarist, and provided backing vocals for other artists.
 In 1967, her single "There You Go" reached No. 64 on the Billboard country chart.

 Mason gained biggest success as a songwriter.
 In 1979, her song "When I Dream", recorded by Crystal Gayle, reached No. 3 on the Billboard Hot Country Singles & Tracks chart.
 In 1998, the song "Two Piña Coladas" recorded by Garth Brooks reached No. 1 on the Billboard Hot Country Songs.

 Early life and career

 Sandy Mason was born in Tarentum, Pennsylvania in 1939.
 As a child, she performed on the Pittsburgh radio and TV.
-In 1965, she started her own local television show on WTAE.
+In 1965, she started her own local television show on WTAE..
+Later she appeared with Joe Negri on WTAE-TV co-costing the "Popeye and Friends" show where she and Joe played and sang on live TV in-between the cartoons.

 In 1966, she was signed to Hickory Records.
 The song "There You Go", recorded on the label, was her lone chart success as a recording artist.

 Mason provided backing vocals for other artists, Crystal Gayle: 1976 studio album Crystal (top 10 on the Billboard Top Country Albums), 1977 studio album We Must Believe in Magic; and Johnny Cash: 1982 studio album The Adventures of Johnny Cash.